2022 Portland, Oregon City Commission election: Position 3

 Incumbent Jo Ann Hardesty filed for re-election.
-Seven other candidates have also filed to run for the seat, including Rene Gonzalez, a local attorney.
+Seven other candidates also filed to run for the seat, including Rene Gonzalez, a local attorney.
 Since no candidate received a majority of votes in the May primary election, Hardesty and Gonzalez, the top two vote-getters, both advanced to the November general election.
 Gonzalez won in November, with 52.59% of the vote (as of November 23, 2022), emphasizing law-and-order policies and promising to crack down on homelessness.